 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition was published by St. Martin's Press on October 30, 2012 and has 320 pages.

-A fresh copy of the page gives:

-I received this book for free from the library in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by St. Martin's Press on October 30, 2012 and has 320 pages.
+urban fantasy that was published by St. Martin's Press on October 30, 2012 and has 320 pages.